marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

   <pre>as OWASP A2 and OWASP A6</pre>

-There is do not totally proper work with passwords (encryption or hasing is missing; and stored not encrypted passwords);
+There is do not totally proper work with passwords (encryption or hashing is missing; and stored not encrypted passwords);

 Missing encryption between application and browser.